-The airplane can carry four passengers with full fuel capacity of 90 gallons (without wing tip tanks) and less than the allowable baggage.
+The airplane can carry six passengers with less than the full fuel capacity of 90 gallons (without wing tip tanks) and less than the allowable baggage.
+The two rear family seats, if installed, are designed and placarded to carry not more than 235 lbs. total.
+With these two rear family seats removed, the area remaining (baggage) will carry up to 250 lbs. depending upon airplane loading.
+It will carry fewer passengers and baggage with full fuel tanks.
 As with any airplane, improper loading will cause undesirable flight characteristics if the airplane approaches a critical or marginal flight condition.

-Make sure that baggage and/or cargo are secured properly with the down straps to avoid an accidental in-flight shift of the center of gravity or injury to passengers.
+Make sure that baggage and/or cargo are secured properly with tie down straps to avoid an accidental in-flight shift of the center of gravity or injury to passengers.